Edward Lloyd-Mostyn, 2nd Baron Mostyn

+Biography

 Mostyn was the son of Edward Lloyd, 1st Baron Mostyn.
-Born Edward Lloyd, assumed by Royal licence the additional surname of Mostyn in 1831.
+Born Edward Mostyn Lloyd, he assumed by royal licence the additional surname of Mostyn in 1831, in accordance with the will of his mother's brother Sir Thomas Mostyn, last of the Mostyn baronets of Mostyn Hall.

 In 1831 he was elected to the House of Commons for Flintshire, a seat he held from 1831 to 1837, from 1841 to 1842 and from 1847 to 1850.
 He also represented Lichfield from 1846 to 1847.
 In 1854 he succeeded his father in the barony and entered the House of Lords.
 In 1839 he served as High Sheriff of Merionethshire, in 1840 as High Sheriff of Caernarvonshire and between 1840 and 1884 as Lord Lieutenant of Merionethshire.

 Lord Mostyn married Lady Harriet-Margaret Scott on 20 June 1827.
-Lady Mostyn was the eldest daughter of the Earl of Clonmel.
+Lady Mostyn was the eldest daughter of the Earl of Clonmell.
 Lord Mostyn died in March 1884, aged 89, and was succeeded in his titles by his grandson Llewellyn, his eldest son the Hon.
 Thomas Edward Lloyd-Mostyn having predeceased him.